 Let your child know that we all worry sometimes, but that when our heads get too full of worries it can make it difficult to do or think about other things.

 Step 2: Making the worry box

-- Decorate the box together, letting your child lead if they can.
+Let your child lead on the decoration if they can.
 You can use things like felt tips, paints, wrapping or tissue paper, stickers and glitter.

 Step 3: Using the worry box